iMerica/dj-rest-auth/README.md

 #### A note on Django AllAuth from @iMerica

-This project has an optional and very narrow support for Django-AllAuth.
-As maintainer I have no intererest in making this package support every and all use case in Django All Auth.
-I would rather focus on improving the quality of the base funtionality or focus on OIDC support instead.
-Pull requests that extend or add more support for Django AllAuth will most likely be declined.
-Do you disagreee?
+This project has optional and very narrow support for Django-AllAuth.
+As the maintainer, I have no interest in making this package support all use cases in Django-AllAuth.
+I would rather focus on improving the quality of the base functionality or focus on OIDC support instead.
+Pull requests that extend or add more support for Django-AllAuth will most likely be declined.
+Do you disagree?
 Feel free to fork this repo!